Grace Presbyterian is a national Presbyterian Church changing lives through Gospel truth

 8. Does GPCNZ believe in missions?

 Absolutely!
-As a young denomination we do not have many of our own missionaries serving in overseas countries yet.
-However, by the grace of God we have been able, to send folk into Africa, Asia and the Pacific, often in concert with other agencies.
-Local congregations also actively support missionaries serving overseas in this way, and we encourage our young people to experience mission work through short-term mission schemes.
+Within New Zealand we have been working out a strategy for Church Planting since we began, and internationally, we have missionaries and missions’ involvement in Africa, Asia and the Pacific.
+Local congregations also actively support missionaries serving overseas in this way, and we encourage people to experience mission work through short-term mission schemes.
 It is our prayer that our people will catch the vision of worldwide missions and become active and fruitful in many different places.

 9. What is your relationship to other Presbyterian and Reformed denominations?

-GPCNZ identifies positively with other Presbyterian and Reformed denominations that share our commitment to historic Christianity.
+We have a warm relationship with other Presbyterian and Reformed denominations that share our commitment to historic Christianity.
 In particular, it stands alongside those who look to the Bible as the final authority on matters relating to sin, salvation and judgment, and on issues of morality and practice.
-We enjoy a range of relationship with churches and groups such as the Reformed Churches of New Zealand, the Presbyterian Church of Australia, the Presbyterian Church of America, and the World Reformed Fellowship.
-This year (2018) we had delegates at the General Assembly of the Presbyterian Church of Brazil.
+We enjoy a range of relationship with churches and groups such as the Reformed Churches of New Zealand, the Presbyterian Church of Australia, the Westminster Presbyterian Church of Australia, the Presbyterian Church of America, the Presbyterian Church of Brazil, and the World Reformed Fellowship.

-Each local congregation has the right to own and control its own property
+Each local congregation has the right to own and control its own property, that is, it is not owned by a central body outside the local church.

 GPCNZ does not have its own denominational theological colleges or seminaries.
 It does, however, have several students studying for the ministry at Grace Theological College, an independent Theological College in Auckland.
 The first General Assembly of our Church approved Grace Theological College as the training institution in New Zealand for our denomination.
 The website for Grace Theological College is www.gtc.ac.nz

 GPCNZ does not have any denominational offices.
 The Clerk of our General Assembly is the point of contact with our Church.
-He can be reached by writing to: The Stated Clerk, GPCNZ. c/- 117 Pages Rd, Ashburton 7700.
+The clerk can be reached by email at statedclerk@gpcnz.org.nz

 The process of becoming a member church in GPCNZ begins with getting to know one another.
-You can start by calling the Clerk of Assembly, or one of the pastors of the Church.
+This would be followed by a careful formal process.
+You can start by contacting the Clerk of Assembly (see above), or one of the pastors of the Church.
 We can provide you with contacts to begin the process.